Build a Solid Asset Protection Plan

-Although commonly associated with multimillion-dollar offshore trusts, asset protection planning takes many forms, for every type of individual.
-It starts with building a foundation of protection and may progress to more complex strategies.
+Although commonly associated with multimillion-dollar offshore trusts, asset protection planning takes many forms and is available for every type of individual.
+Planning starts at the basic level with building a foundation of protection and may progress to more complex strategies.

 The three fundamental principles of asset protection—and the key factors that will be examined in any bankruptcy, creditor, divorce, or injury case—are control, timing, and method of transfer.